daltonlim/se206_ass3/README.md

 How to run:
 ***************
+Please run the following command in the shell
+'''
 java -jar NameSayer.jar
+'''
-If no ‘audioFiles’ folder is present, then it will automatically be generated on the first run.
+If no ‘Database’ folder is present, then it will automatically be generated on the first run.
 PLEASE place all database files here

 Author: